- 1 Effects Of Sugar On Skin

 You probably know that eating sugar is bad for your health.
-However, that doesn’t always stop us indulging in sugary foods especially during the festive season.
-Surveys show that Americans consume 20 teaspoons of extra sugar per day during the Christmas and New Year period.
-The recommended averages are 9 teaspoons for men and 6 teaspoons for women per day.
+However, that doesn’t stop us indulging in sugary foods, especially during celebrations.
+According to Ebony Magazine, Americans consume 20 teaspoons of extra sugar per day during the Christmas and New Year period.
+The recommended amounts of sugar are nine teaspoons for men and six teaspoons for women per day.

-Apart from making you gain weight, and putting you at risk of developing cardiovascular diseases, eating too much sugar affects your skin.
+Apart from making you gain weight, and putting you at risk of developing heart diseases, eating too much sugar affects your skin.
 Sugar will make your skin age faster.

 How Eating Too Much Sugar Affects Your Skin